symphonyprotocol-lab/pdtt/backend/test/ocr_prompt.md

 - Preserve multilingual text (Chinese, Malay, English) exactly as shown.
 - Do not guess missing data.
 - Always include `currency` as "$" unless clearly another.
+- For each item, assign the most appropriate `category` and `sub_category` from the available categories list below.
+- Match item descriptions to the closest category/subcategory.
+If unsure, use the most general category that fits.

+{{categories}}

 Return only the final JSON.